Disclaimer:- I neither own nor earn anything from this story, Harry Potter and his world are the property of JK Rowling and associates, not me.

 This turned her on more than anything, as Ron had never taken her comfort into consideration.
-Early on in their marriage it had been his custom to take her under the stands when they won a Quidditch game, and she always came away with black bruises she had to heal herself after he left her to go and celebrate with his team.
+Early on in their marriage it had been his custom to have sex with her under the stands when they won a Quidditch game, and she always came away with black bruises she had to heal herself after he left her to go and celebrate with his team.

 All thoughts of her ex-husband were banished from her mind when Severus' fingers lowered the metal zipper on her jeans and then insinuated his deliciously cold digits into her knickers to explore her intimate flesh.
 Hermione knew she wasn't going to last very long, in fact he only had to pass his forefinger over her sensitive bundle of nerves three times, and clinging to him she shuddered into such a violent release, her voice started to rise and echo around the mountains.

-Severus chuckled and whispered, "Was that nice, my love?"
+Severus chuckled and whispered, "Was that nice?"
 When she only answered him with a noise that sounded like part groan and part sob, he laughed sinfully.
 "I'm apparating us to my room before you cause an avalanche," he told her.

 "Mmmm," she moaned, bringing his head up to kiss him, completely oblivious to what he had said.
 Hermione heard him chuckle into their kiss as she felt him start to apparate them, and she just clung tighter.
 They had a soft landing when they immediately fell backwards onto the four-poster bed, their mouths still attached and Hermione's legs still around Severus' hips, but Severus put his hands down as he landed to hold himself above her without crushing her.

-This coupled with the arrival of his fingers over the elastic of her knickers and then thrusting inside her, had her keening quickly.
+This coupled with the arrival of his fingers over the elastic of her knickers and then thrusting inside her, had her keening quickly once more.
 "Oh Severus," she moaned.
 "I need you… please…" The last impediments to their skin touching skin slithered off at his command and he lined himself up.

 Their first union was everything Hermione had once thought sex would be, and she cried at the beauty of it.
 Severus was large but he fitted her better than Ron had, and she revelled in the feelings he brought out in her.
 There was also a very small part of her that punched the air and yelled, abandon me will you, I've found someone better than you ever were.
 Hermione refused to feel guilt over these thoughts, because after all that is what had happened.

 For his part, Severus was in heaven, he had loved this witch for a long time, probably since she had arrived on his doorstep after the war, demanding he take her on to study Potions, as he was the best Potions master in not only England but Europe, and she wanted to learn from him.
-He thrust into her heat once more and sighed, feeling her muscles parting and closing around him once more and then as she screamed her release once more, grip him so tightly that he lost his fight to draw this out any further.
+He thrust into her heat once more and sighed, feeling her muscles parting and closing around him once more and then as she screamed her release, gripping him so tightly that he lost his fight to draw this out any further.

 Hermione thought her life was now truly complete.
-She pulled Hugo into a tight hug and whispered, "Thank you son, your Christmas present last year was wonderful.
+She pulled Hugo into a tight hug and whispered, "Thank you, son, your Christmas present last year was wonderful.
 I think you succeeded in enhancing our love lives beyond your wildest dreams."
-See glanced at a beaming Ron holding his daughter on his hip with Luna nestled under his over arm.
+See glanced at a beaming Ron holding his daughter on his hip with Luna nestled under his other arm.